ga-curriculum/data-pipelines-and-workflow-orchestration-v2/microlesson-02/README.md

 **Key Components:**

-Here's a Mermaid diagram illustrating the key components of a data pipeline:
+Here's a diagram illustrating the key components of a data pipeline:

 <div class="mermaid">
 graph LR